EliWoodard/JourneyToMiddleEarth/README.md

-# Journey to Middle Earth as Aragorn: Digital Deck Manager for the Adventure Card Game
+# Journey to Middle Earth: Digital Deck/Map Manager for the Adventure Card Game

-Journey to Middle Earth is a dynamic and intuitive tool designed to allow those who didn't always have his physical deck on hand, effectively manage and track their cards during the Adventure Card Game.
-This tool emulates the experience of being Aragorn, one of the key characters in the series.
-Its features range from adding different card types, managing deck and discard piles, adjusting the player's inspiration counter, and even displaying Aragorn's abilities and game states.
+Journey to Middle Earth is a dynamic and intuitive tool designed to allow those who didn't always have their physical deck on hand, to effectively maintain and track their cards.
+This tool emulates the experience of being any character used in Journeys to Middle-earth.

 ## Features